 As you grow, your Cloud services can grow with you.
 Cloud is often referred to as 'elastic computing'; there’s flexibility to scale up and down according to demand, all the time only paying for what you are using.

 Cloud tools make it easier to communicate and share documents in real time within the same office or working remotely from different locations in different time zones.
 Software as a Service allows you to be more agile as a business and if you can’t manage it yourself, then using a Cloud Service Provider to do this can truly enable your organisation.

 Your own employees are the most likely source of a security lapse.
-If your information is in the cloud you can access it whatever happens to the machine it’s stored on.
+If your information is in the Cloud you can access it regardless of what happens to the machine it’s stored on.